chartingshow/documentation/trading/glossary/u-and-v-shape-and-rounded-top-and-bottom.md

 ### Swoosh-Shaped Recovery

-A recovery scenario resembling the Nike “swoosh” logo is characterized by a steep drop and a gradual recovery, meaning that it takes much longer to return to pre-crisis growth levels than it took to fall into recession.
+A recovery scenario resembling the Nike "swoosh" logo is characterized by a steep drop and a gradual recovery, meaning that it takes much longer to return to pre-crisis growth levels than it took to fall into recession.

 A variant of this is a square root-shaped recession where growth recovers but then plateaus before reaching pre-crisis levels.